crmathieu/Orbital/README.md

 except for Earth, Mercury and Saturn, is located at its perihelion (closest distance to the sun) which does not correspond to their actual orbit location when the simulation starts.

+Interacting with the simulation: to zoom in/out: click on both mouse buttons and drag the mouse forward or backward. to rotate the scene: click on the mouse left button only and drag the mouse side ways.

 PHA (Potentially Hazardous Asteroids), comets and Big Asteroids data was collected from the JPL Small-Body Database Search Engine.